Rømskog

-Rømskog was a municipality in former Østfold county, Norway.
+Rømskog was a municipality in Østfold county, Norway.
 The administrative centre of the municipality was the village of Rømskog.
 The former municipality of Rømskog was separated from Rødenes on 1 January 1902.

 Rømskog was well known as one of the smallest municipalities in Norway, in numbers of citizens, with just above 600 citizens.

 The word "skog" means "forest" in Norwegian, and that is what Rømskog consists of together with the agricultural landscape.
 Farms and huge / deep forests and small lakes like the lake of Rømsjøen.
 Deep forests that Rømskog shares with the neighbouring municipalities across the border of Sweden.

 Slavasshøgda is a hill in Rømskog, and is the highest point in former Østfold county at 336 m.